All Episodes

 Is there any problem?

-Is there any decision that Barack Obama has not delegated to some study group to some panel of some commission or some stupid czar?
+Is there any decision that Barack Obama has not delegated to some study group, to some panel, to some commission, or some stupid czar?

 Remember how they got all over Reagan because he delegated?

-Well, here we have Obama who does nothing but delegate, and get this.
+Well, here we have Obama who does nothing but delegate.

-This is a bunch of people gonna sit around a conference table and ask people question.
+This is a bunch of people going to sit around a conference table and ask people questions.

 What in the name of Sam Hill do they need $15 million for?